gramian/numerical-schemer.xyz/_posts/2022-06-23-chicken-flonum.md

 This is another short guided tour, this time through the functions of the CHICKEN Scheme `flonum` module.
 The purpose of this module is, similar to the [`fixnum` module](http://wiki.call-cc.org/man/5/Module%20(chicken%20fixnum)), to provide typed operations for floating-point numbers for improved performance.
 Additionally, in my opinion, using these functions increases readability, as the use of these functions underscores (and enforces) the type of their arguments.
-For the full reference, see the [Module (chicken flonum)](http://wiki.call-cc.org/man/5/Module%20(chicken%20flonum))
+For the full reference, see the [module (chicken flonum)](http://wiki.call-cc.org/man/5/Module%20(chicken%20flonum)).

 ### Arithmetic Operations
 Essentially, this module provides specialized functions for all mathematical functions defined in R5RS, yet, with notable exceptions:
 The elementary arithmetic operations only and only accept two arguments.
-On the one hand, this means neither unary variants are available.
+On the one hand, this means unary variants are not available.
 So, the subtraction function `(fp- x y)` cannot be used to negate and the division function `(fp/ x y)` cannot be used to invert with only one argument.
 Of course, one could curry the respective neutral element to these functions as first argument (`(fp- 0.0 y)` and `(fp/ 1.0 y)`), and for negation the function `fpneg` is supplied.